2020 Hathazari student protest: Background

-On May 5th, 2013, a large rally was held by Hefazat-e-Islam Bangladesh at Shapla Chattar in Motijheel, Dhaka.
+On May 5, 2013, a large rally was held by Hefazat-e-Islam Bangladesh at Shapla Chattar in Motijheel, Dhaka.
 However, during the rally, law enforcement agencies conducted an operation and arrested numerous leaders, including the Secretary-General of the organization, Junayed Babunagari.
 The Amir of the organization, Shah Ahmed Shafi, was allowed to return to Chittagong.
 Several cases were filed against Hefazat-e-Islam leaders in connection with this incident.
 As a result of this event, Hefazat-e-Islam emerged as a political force.

 Protest

 On September 16, 2020, after the Zuhr prayer, students at the madrasa began protesting for various demands on the madrasa grounds, which caused disruption for the teachers.
 During the protest, they chanted various slogans and vandalized the room of Anas Madani.
 Additionally, the students repeatedly announced over the mosque's microphone to prevent any action by the administration inside the madrasa.
-A rally was also organized in Dhaka in support of the protest under the leadership of former VP Nurul Haque Nur.
-In the afternoon, Mainuddin Ruhi, an associate of Anas Madani, was beaten by angry students who accused him of sowing the seeds of irregularities and anarchy in Hathazari Madrasa.
+A rally was also organized in Dhaka in support of the protest under the leadership of former vice president Nurul Haque Nur.
+In the afternoon, Moinuddin Ruhi, an associate of Anas Madani, was beaten by angry students who accused him of sowing the seeds of irregularities and anarchy in Hathazari Madrasa.